theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/table/table-parametrization.md

 The *Custom Properties* define the properties unique to the Xtract Table component. <br>
 When parameterizing the Table component using SSIS variables or Data Flow Properties, the *Custom Porperties* are overwritten.

-List of *Custom Properties* of the Table component:
+List of relevant *Custom Properties* of the Table component:

 |Property|Comment|
 |:----|:----|